About Us

 Ed Crosse (Simmons & Simmons LLP)

-Simon Davis (City of London Solicitors' Company)
+Simon Davis (The City of London Solicitors' Company)

 Chrissy Findlay (Pinsent Masons LLP)